Baked Cod, Sausage and White Beans

 Preheat oven to 425°F. Coat baking dish with cooking spray.

-Heat oil in a medium saucepan over medium-high heat.
-Add shallot, sausage and thyme and cook, stirring, until fragrant, about 1 minute.
-Add tomatoes and 1/4 cup wine.
-Cook, stirring occasionally, until the tomatoes are broken down and the wine is almost evaporated, 2 to 4 minutes.
+Heat oil in an oven-safe pan over medium-low heat.
+Add shallot/onion, mushroom, sausage and thyme and cook, stirring, until starting to soften, about 3-5 minutes.
+Add garlic and cook 1 minute.
+Add tomatoes and wine.
+Cook, stirring occasionally, until the tomatoes are broken down and the wine is almost evaporated.
 Stir in beans and salt, to taste, and remove from the heat.

 Original recipe: Baked Cod with Chorizo & White Beans, Eating Well